Websoft9Archive/azure-platform/docs/server-backup.md

 # Backups

 We know that no one (organization) can guarantee that the VM will always be up and running.
-If the VM fails to start or fails to connect, what would happen if there was no backup?
-Is this less worthwhile to try?
+If the VM fails to start or fails to connect, what would happen without backups?
+Is this worthwhile to try?

 If there is a backup, it can be restored to the state at the time of backup, greatly reducing the loss.